giridhar7632/Three.js/08-lights.md

 ## Hemisphere Light

 This is a special light for creating natural lighting.
-If you look at the lighting outside, you'll see that the lights don't really come from a single direction.
+If you look at the lighting outside, you'll see that the lights don't come from a single direction.
 Part of the sunlight is reflected by Earth, and other parts are scattered by the atmosphere.
 The result is a very soft light coming from lots of directions.
 In Three.js, we can create something similar using `THREE.HemisphereLight`.

 ```js
 const light = new THREE.HemisphereLight(color, groundColor, intensity)